G-Core/product-documentation/documentation/dns/dns-plugins/get-a-let-s-encrypt-certificate-with-certbot.md

 To use the Certbot plugin, you’ll need:

-- A domain with Gcore nameservers (*ns1.gcorelabs.net* and *ns2.gcdn.services*) that the certificate is hosted on or delegated to
+- A domain with Gcore name servers (*ns1.gcorelabs.net* and *ns2.gcdn.services*) that the certificate is hosted on or delegated to
 - A Gcore account

 ## Install the Certbot plugin